RobotLocomotion/drake-ros/README.md

 This code is prioritized for use within the TRI Dexterous Manipulation Group.
-We do not presently adhere to any stability commitment (e.g., deprecations, backports, etc.), so please use this code at your own disgression.
+We do not presently adhere to any stability commitment (e.g., deprecations, backports, etc.), so please use this code at your own discretion.
 (It's still great code, of course!)

 Please note that this should be considered *second-party* to Drake; more